Zmagis/fscc/README.md

 ## Login

 - Use any email you want
-- For password use 'emilyspass'
+- For password, use 'emilyspass'